Gabriel Jeantet: Post-war activity

 In 1948 Jeantet was arrested along with a number of other surviving members of La Cagoule and stood trial on charges relating to a plot by the organisation to set a series of bombs off in Paris in 1937.
 It was during this trial that Jeantet revealed the extent to which leading figures in French industry, many of whom continued to dominate post-war France, had been involved in providing the movement with financial support.
+Jeantet was sentenced to 25 years in prison, albeit this was later reduced to four years.

 During the late 1960s Jeantet was involved in the formation of the far-right umbrella group Ordre Nouveau.
 At the movement's foundation in 1969 he was appointed to the group's national council along with Henry Charbonneau, with the two veterans serving as "mentors" to the new group.
 By the 1970s Jeantet had become associated with a group of former Ordre Nouveau activists known as the Faire Front and he was a founder member in 1974 when this group transformed itself into the Party of New Forces.
+Jeantet committed suicide in 1978.